General Medicine for palliative care physicians.

 + Course Aims

-The course aims to refresh and build your knowledge and skills in medicine to enable you to transfer your knowledge back to your clinical care
+The course aims to refresh and build your knowledge and skills in medicine to enable you to transfer knowledge back to your clinical care in palliative medicine.

 Objectives